 Need to know more?

-There are a lot of things you will be able to do with this plugin, so make sure to have a browse around the Documentation.
+There are a lot of things you will be able to do with this plugin, so make sure to have a browse around our knowledge base.

 We think you might do well to check out these particular pages: